 Customize the form to make the data input more comfortable.

 Start with removing the item that users do not need: Number.
-To do it, click the Number item of the form item list (the left upper pane) and click Delete current item (Del).
+To do it, click the Number item of the form item list (the left upper panel) and click Delete current item (Del).

 Figure 9-4 Deleting a managed form item